tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 Fig 1: Schematic of BERT architecture, which we use for our sequence classification models.

-BERT.
-We finetune a BERT model for sequence classification, specifically `bert-base-uncased.` We use the SimpleTransformer library to initialize the model in a wrapper that allows for sliding window predictions, where, if the input exceeds the BERT model token limit, it is split into multiple windows and predictions are computed separately for each window and then aggregated into an overall label.
+**BERT.** We finetune a BERT [4] model for sequence classification, specifically `bert-base-uncased.` We use the SimpleTransformer library to initialize the model in a wrapper that allows for sliding window predictions, where, if the input exceeds the BERT model token limit, it is split into multiple windows and predictions are computed separately for each window and then aggregated into an overall label.
 To find optimal hyperparameters, we run a sweep configuration using Weights & Biases.

 Fig 2: Formula for TF-IDF (left) and visualization of count vectorization (right), alternative word featurization techniques that we try.